 The Supervisory Board and its committees regularly review, either internally or with the involvement of external advisors, how effectively the Supervisory Board as a whole and its committees are performing their duties.
-With the support of an external advisor, the Supervisory Board conducted a self-assessment in the 2022 financial year that incorporated the perspectives of the Audit Committee, the Personnel and Mediation Committee and the Executive Board and discussed its findings and resulting measures at its meeting on November 9, 2022.
+With the assistance of an external advisor, the Supervisory Board conducted a self-assessment in the 2023 financial year that incorporated the perspectives of the Audit Committee, the Strategy Committee, the Personnel and Mediation Committee and the Executive Board and discussed its findings and resulting measures at its meeting on November 14, 2023.

-The overall result of the 2022 self-assessment was positive and confirmed constructive collaboration within the Supervisory Board and with the Executive Board.
+The overall result of the 2023 self-assessment was very high and better than in the previous year, confirming the constructive collaboration within the Supervisory Board and with the Executive Board.
 The composition and structure of the Supervisory Board, including the committees, are considered effective and efficient.
-There was no evidence that fundamental changes are needed, although the board's strategic work in particular should be strengthened.
+There was no evidence that fundamental changes are needed, although the board's strategic work in particular should be further strengthened and sustainability monitoring expanded.
 Individual recommendations for action to further optimize the work of the Supervisory Board are also taken on board and implemented throughout the year.

-5. Targets within the meaning of section 76 (4) AktG for the representation of women in the two management levels below the Executive Board; disclosure on compliance with minimum quota requirements in the composition of the Executive Board and the Supervisory Board
+5. Targets within the meaning of section 76(4) AktG for the representation of women in the two management levels below the Executive Board; disclosure on compliance with minimum quota requirements in the composition of the Executive Board and the Supervisory Board

 When filling management positions within the Company, the Executive Board pays attention to diversity and strives, in particular, to give appropriate consideration to women and an international background.
-In line with statutory requirements in Germany, the Executive Board has set targets for the share of women at GRAMMER AG in the two management levels below the Executive Board within the meaning of section 76 (4) AktG of 15% for the first management level below the Executive Board and 20% for the second level below the Executive Board by September 30, 2025.
-As of December 31, 2022, 17.6% of those employed at the first management level below the Executive Board were female and 13.7% at the second level.
-This is higher than the target set for the first management level, although the target for the second management level below the Executive Board had not yet been achieved as of December 31, 2022.
+In line with statutory requirements in Germany, the Executive Board has set targets for the share of women at GRAM-MER AG in the two management levels below the Executive Board within the meaning of section 76(4) AktG of 15% for the first management level below the Executive Board and 20% for the second level below the Executive Board by September 30, 2025.
+As of December 31, 2023, 16.7% of those employed at the first management level below the Executive Board and 13.2% at the second level were women.
+This is higher than the target set for the first management level, although the target for the second management level below the Executive Board was not achieved as of December 31, 2023.
+This was primarily because, despite concerted efforts to change this, there were often no or no suitable applications received from women and so men were typically hired to fill vacancies

-As the Executive Board of GRAMMER AG has three/two members, the minimum quota requirement of section 76 (3a) AktG does not apply.
-In accordance with section 111 (5) AktG, in 2020 the Supervisory Board set the target of 33% for the proportion of women on the GRAMMER AG Executive Board by December 31, 2023.
-The Executive Board of GRAMMER AG comprised two men and one woman in the 2022 financial year until May 31, 2022.
-Since June 1, 2022, it has comprised one woman and one man, meaning that the target was reached/exceeded.
+As the Executive Board of GRAMMER AG had two members in the financial year, the minimum quota requirement of section 76(3a) AktG does not apply.
+In accordance with section 111 (5) AktG, in 2020 the Supervisory Board set the target of 33% for the share of women on the GRAMMER AG Executive Board by December 31, 2023.
+The Executive Board of GRAMMER AG comprised one woman and one man in the 2023 financial year, meaning that the target was exceeded.
 Regardless of this, giving consideration to women is a material aspect of the Supervisory Board's long-term succession planning for the Executive Board.
 It considers the Company's executive planning and takes account of diversity.

-In the period under review, the composition of the Supervisory Board in terms of the representation of women and men complied with the statutory minimum representation requirements.
+In the reporting year, the Supervisory Board set a minimum target of 33% for the share of women on the Executive Board by December 31, 2028.
+This becomes effective from January 1, 2024.